-- Compensatory plan or arrangement. - References to Exhibits 10.6 and 10.7 are to filings made by Macromedia, Inc. References to Exhibits 10.15A through 10.19B are to filings made by Omniture, Inc. - † The certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q, are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Adobe Systems Incorporated under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.
+Compensatory plan or arrangement.

+^{} Reference to Exhibit 10.6 is to a filing made by Macromedia, Inc. References to Exhibits 10.12A through 10.16B are to filings made by Omniture, Inc.

+[†] The certifications attached as Exhibits 32.1 and 32.2 that accompany this Quarterly Report on Form 10-Q, are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference into any filing of Adobe Systems Incorporated under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.